vwade/node-builder/README.md

 ### Upcoming work

-* Wire up port handles and edge creation flows so nodes can connect interactively on the canvas.
 * Validate the edge routing approach and document how contributors can extend the interaction model.
+* Prototype routing heuristics and visual affordances ahead of the keyboard and theming passes.

 The repository currently contains the build and linting scaffold for the TypeScript codebase.
 Bundles are produced through `tsup`, with linting handled by ESLint's flat config.
 The public API surface will be expanded incrementally as core features land.